Factsheet: Assessment, support planning and review

 Your care and support needs must:

-- be a result of a physical or mental impairment or illness
+- be due to a physical or mental health condition or illness

-- make fulfilling 2 areas of your life more difficult
+- make fulfilling two areas of your life more difficult, and

 - have a significant impact on your wellbeing